Treatment of Temporomandibular Joint Disorders and Joint Splint Applications

 How Do I Know If I Have a Jaw Joint Disorder?

-What are Jaw Joint Disorders?
+What Is a Jaw Joint Disorder?

-When Should I Contact a Doctor?
+When Should I Seek Help?

 • Teeth grinding and clenching (bruxism)